tonsillitis: causes, symptoms, and treatment

 • Surgical removal of the tonsils in chronic cases.

-What are the prevention tips?
+What are the preventive tips for tonsillitis?

 • Avoid sharing personal items with others.